H. P. Lovecraft: Politics

 Lovecraft had varied views on the political figures of his day.
 He was an ardent supporter of Franklin D. Roosevelt.
 He saw that Roosevelt was trying to steer a middle course between the conservatives and the revolutionaries, which he approved of.
-While he thought that Roosevelt should have been enacting more progressive policies, he came to the conclusion that the New Deal was the only realistic option for reform.
-He thought that voting for his opponents on the political left would be a wasted effort.
-Internationally, like many Americans, he initially expressed support for Adolf Hitler.
+While he thought that Roosevelt should have enacted more progressive policies, he came to the conclusion that the New Deal was the only realistic option for reform.
+He thought that voting for his opponents on the political left was a wasted effort.
+He initially expressed support for Adolf Hitler.
 More specifically, he thought that Hitler would preserve German culture.
 However, he thought that Hitler's racial policies should be based on culture rather than descent.
 There is evidence that, at the end of his life, Lovecraft began to oppose Hitler.
-According to Harry K. Brobst, Lovecraft's downstairs neighbor went to Germany and witnessed Jews being beaten.
-Lovecraft and his aunt were angered by this.
-His discussions of Hitler drop off after this point.
+Harry K. Brobst, Lovecraft's downstairs neighbor, went to Germany and witnessed Jews being beaten.
+Lovecraft and his aunt were angered by this, and his discussions of Hitler dropped off after this point.